Chojnice: Kingdom of Poland (1466–1772)

 After the Second Peace of Thorn in 1466, the Teutonic Knights renounced any claims to Chojnice, and the town became again part of Poland.
-At this time, the Barons of Betha, who had traditionally ruled the city, left and took up residence in the Prussian and Austrian courts.
-The town was then located within the Człuchów County in the Pomeranian Voivodeship.
+It was located within the Człuchów County in the Pomeranian Voivodeship.

 Chojnice continued to be an important center of cloth production in Poland.
 Cloth production was the main branch of the local economy, and in 1570, clothiers constituted 36% of all craftsmen in the town.
 To this day, one of the main streets in the town centre is called Ulica Sukienników ("Clothiers' Street").

 In the 16th century, the city council officially accepted the Protestant Reformation, leading to Protestants taking over the parish church of St. John.
 The Roman Catholic priest Jan Siński died amid the ensuing turmoil.
 In 1555, King Sigismund II Augustus confirmed religious freedom for the city.
 In 1616, St. John's church was restored to the Catholics thanks to local parish priest Jan Doręgowski.
 In 1620, the first Jesuits arrived and began the Counter Reformation.
 In 1622, they founded a school that, today known as Liceum Ogólnokształcące im.
 Filomatów Chojnickich w Chojnicach ("High School of the Philomaths in Chojnice"), remains one of the oldest high schools in Poland.

 In 1627, a fire destroyed parts of the town.
 During the Second Northern War against Sweden, the Battle of Chojnice (1656) was fought.
 The town suffered heavily from siege, plundering and fire, especially in 1657.
 Although cloth production declined due to the Swedish invasion, it soon revived.
 Between 1733 and 1744, the Baroque Jesuit Church of the Annunciation of the Blessed Virgin Mary was built.
 A large fire devastated the town again in 1742.